apache/celeborn/README.md

 We introduce slots to achieve load balance.
 We will equally distribute partitions on every RSS worker by tracking slots usage.
 The Slot is a logical concept in RSS Worker that represents how many partitions can be allocated on each RSS Worker.
-RSS Worker's slot count is decided by `rss.worker.numSlots` or`rss.worker.flush.queue.capacity * (number of RSS Worker storage directories)` if `rss.worker.numSlots` is not set.
+RSS Worker's slot count is decided by `total usable disk size / average shuffle file size`.
 RSS worker's slot count decreases when a partition is allocated and increments when a partition is freed.

 ## Build